 The extent to which genetic findings replicate is expected to relate to the allele frequency, effect size and the sample size: more common alleles, larger effect sizes and larger samples all increase the chances of replication.
 Power calculations use these parameters to provide estimates of the chances of replicating a finding; however, because discovery samples will over-estimate effect sizes (“Winner’s curse”), power to replicate will be systematically overestimated.
 The extent to which empirical findings from replication studies are consistent with expectations is not often investigated, despite indications that replication rates are lower than might be expected.
 In a study of twenty-two single gene mutations evidence of between center heterogeneity was observed in 38% of genotype-phenotype comparisons 4.
 The causes of this heterogeneity were not identified, but may include gene by environmental interactions, which have been proposed to account for differences in the behaviour of inbred strains tested in different laboratories 5.
 In other instances, the lack of replication has been interpreted as arising for purely genetic reasons: an analysis of the lack of overlap in variants identified from mapping complex traits in two cohorts taken from the same population of Drosophila was attributed to epistasis 6.

-In this paper we investigated the replication of loci contributing to complex traits in two experiments that obtained same commercial provider One experiment was carried out at the University of Oxford (OX), the other at the University of Chicago (UC).
-By chance, 2 similar or identical behavioral and physiological phenotypes were assayed in both studies.
-Thus, it was possible to investigate the degree of replication between the two studies.
-Our results thus provide a broad test of the reproducibility of genome-wide genetic associations in .
+In this paper we investigated the replication of loci contributing to complex traits in two experiments that obtained outbred mice from the same commercial provider (Charles River) 9 over the same period of time.
+One experiment was carried out at the University of Oxford (OX), the other at the University of Chicago (UC).
+By chance, 20 similar or identical behavioral and physiological phenotypes were assayed in both studies.
+Thus, it was possible to investigate the degree of replication within and between the two studies.
+Our results thus provide a broad test of the reproducibility of genome-wide genetic associations in model organisms.

 Results

-We identified 2 phenotypes measured in both studies: muscle weight (5), bone and morphology (2), other morphometric traits (3), fasting blood glucose (1), and behavior () (Supplemental).
+We identified 20 phenotypes measured in both studies: muscle weight (5), bone mineral and morphology (2), other morphometric traits (3), fasting blood glucose (1), and behavior (9) (Supplemental).
 The OX cohort sample size was 1,831 ( X male and Y female), whereas the UC cohort consisted of 1,030 male mice.
 The two studies used very different genotyping strategies.
 UC employed genotyping-by-sequencing, in which a portion of the genome was sequenced to high coverage (average X.X coverage over Y.Y% of the genome).
-In contrast, OX used ultra low-coverage sequencing, yielding 0.15x coverage We obtained a common set of 1,523,299 SNPs for mapping.
+In contrast, OX used ultra low-coverage sequencing across the entire genome, yielding 0.15x coverage.
+We obtained a common set of 1,523,299 SNPs for mapping using a common method to convert sequence data to gentoypes (Supp Figure shows quality metrics).

 In this paper we report results from two experiments, one that explored the replication between two studies, and one that combined both studies to increase confidence in loci found in a single study and to identify new loci that, due to low power, were invisible to either component study.